-The service would cover overages on signature and PIN swipes, on ACH debits, and on ATM withdrawals.
+NetSpend's All Access overdraft could be used to cover overages on signature and PIN swipes, on ACH debits, and on ATM withdrawals.

-Total Systems Services, the corporate parent of NetSpend, attributes the change to the implementation of the Consumer Financial Protection Bureau’s new final rule on prepaid debit cards.
+Total Systems Services, the corporate parent of NetSpend, attributed the change to the implementation of the Consumer Financial Protection Bureau’s new final rule on prepaid debit cards.
 The rule is scheduled to go into effect on April 1st – approximately 24 hours after NetSpend says it will terminate its overdraft plan.